 Just an itty bitty spoonful.

-other spellings: teeny tiny, wee little, smidgen, tad, and tee-nine-cy
+variations: teeny tiny, wee little, smidgen, tad, tee-nine-cy

 ★ "Itty bitty" is often used in playful exaggeration - folks may call something "itty bitty" even when it isn’t that small, just to sound cute or humorous. ★